Mike Tyson Undisputed Truth Broadway Review

 He’s a convicted felon, a thug, you are stupid for handing over your hard earned money.

-Wow, you’d think I slapped these people in the face and pissed on their cat based on the reactions I was receiving.
-This is Iron motherfacking Mike Tyson we are talking about.
-Why all the hate?
+Wow, you’d think I slapped these people in the face based on the reactions I was receiving.
+This is Iron Mike Tyson we are talking about.
+Why all the strong opinions?
 I have been a Mike Tyson fan since I was a young kid.
-Yes, his behavior wasn’t model, and yes Tyson fell on some really hard times, but he’s still a man that accomplished amazing feats in a short period of time.
+Yes, his behavior has been controversial, and yes Tyson faced some really hard times, but he’s still a man that accomplished amazing feats in a short period of time.
 He’s still the champ.

 I had started to write up a defense for my support of Tyson, but I deleted it and realized it was irrelevant.
 What’s done is done.
-Whether he was guilty or not, he went to jail, and to some he will always be a rapist.
+Whether he was guilty or not, he served his sentence, and to some he will always be defined by those events.
 Research things and make your own conclusion.
 We won’t take on that debate in this review.

-50 was walking in with one eyebrow raised, body language saying “What, say something to me nikka”.
-He ignored shouts from some tourists screaming “50, 50…”.
-Freaking tourist.
-New Yorkers don’t play that star stuck b.s.
-I just looked at 50 and what I saw was a normal guy from Queens that I could be riding the train with or spitting poetry with, just a regular dude.
-Only difference is that someone with money and power decided to give 50 a chance to make some money.
-He’s a talented rapper and someone gave him a chance, and he took it and killed it!
-50 is a frequent player on my iphone.
-“It’s 50”!
+50 was walking in with one eyebrow raised, body language saying he had no interest in being approached.
+He ignored shouts from some tourists screaming his name.
+New Yorkers don’t usually get star struck.
+I just looked at 50 and saw a regular guy from Queens that I could be riding the train with or having a conversation with, just a regular person.
+The difference is that someone with resources and influence decided to give 50 a chance to succeed.
+He’s a talented rapper and someone gave him an opportunity, and he took it and ran with it.
+50 is a frequent player on my iPhone.

-Spike Lee, I saw he likes respect.
+Spike Lee, I noticed he appreciates respect.
 People kept calling out to him, and he ignored them all.
-He stood next to me, I looked him dead in the eyes, and nodded.
-He didn’t nod back, he just stood there, looked back at me, until he didn’t.
-One young girl said “Good evening Mr Lee”, he smiled at her and nodded.
-So if you plan on kissing Spike Lee’s butt, start by addressing him as Mr. Lee.
-He seems to like that.
+He stood next to me, I looked him in the eyes and nodded.
+He didn’t nod back, he just stood there and looked back at me, until he didn’t.
+One young girl said “Good evening Mr. Lee,” and he smiled at her and nodded.
+So if you plan on approaching Spike Lee, start by addressing him as Mr. Lee.
+He seems to appreciate that.

-Personally, as a poet, and a wannabe rapper, being around these guys was impressive to me.
-I can’t front about that.
+Personally, as a poet and a wannabe rapper, being around these guys was impressive to me.
+I can’t pretend otherwise.
 A part of me recognized that any of these guys could change my life by giving me a chance, believe me, I know this.
-But let me ask you, how many people do you think have approached them with the “check out my demo”.
+But let me ask you, how many people do you think have approached them with the “check out my demo”?
 No, that’s not me.

 That was the atmosphere at the show.
-The show itself, from my perspective was great.
-Mike opens the show up with “I know you are all thinking what the fack is this crazy motherfocker going to do on a broadway show, am I right?”
+The show itself, from my perspective, was great.
+Mike opens the show with “I know you are all thinking what the heck is this crazy guy going to do in a Broadway show, am I right?”
 Yes, you are right champ.
 However, the show was exactly what I expected, Mike Tyson talking about all the events we know about, and a long discussion of his overall story.

-Initially I thought to myself, Tyson must be broke to do something like this.
-But as a life long fan, I’ll pay the exaggerated price to sit in an auditorium and watch Mike Tyson talk.
-I tried to get tickets to “meet and greet” with the champ, but those were GONE, GONE, GONE!
+Initially I thought to myself, Tyson must be looking for new ventures to do something like this.
+But as a lifelong fan, I’ll pay the elevated price to sit in an auditorium and watch Mike Tyson talk.
+I tried to get tickets to the “meet and greet” with the champ, but those were sold out.

 Since I last saw the champ, Tyson looks great.
-He’s lost 150pds and is now a practicing vegan.
-He doesn’t have a gut hanging out from his shirt, and looks quite fit and healthy to me.
+He’s lost 150 pounds and is now a practicing vegan.
+He doesn’t have a gut hanging out from his shirt, and looks quite fit and healthy.
 Good on you champ!
-Good on you!

 Mike spoke about his very beginnings, from Spofford, Brownsville, street life, but he also spoke dearly and emotionally about his mother, his mentor, and his family.
-He definitely took it to Robin Givens and shared his thoughts on that period of his life.
+He definitely addressed Robin Givens and shared his thoughts on that period of his life.
 Throughout the show there is a big screen behind Mike that he uses to reference pictures and video about the topics he’s discussing.
-He really did touch on everything, when he spoke about going to prison and his rape charge he teased 50 Cent a little, “You know what I’m talking about 50, you know how jail is, don’t be ashamed.
-We ain’t the only nikkas here that been to jail, Brooklyn’s in here!”
-Spofford is in here!
+He really did touch on everything, and when he spoke about going to prison and his charge he acknowledged 50 Cent with a light jab, noting that 50 understood what that experience was like.
+He then opened it up to the crowd, noting that he wasn’t alone in that experience.

-I will note, that Mike Tyson stated “I should have went to jail for many things, I’ve been in detention centers since I was a kid, and I did a lot of bad things, but I DID NOT RAPE DESIREE WASHINGTON!”
+I will note that Mike Tyson stated “I should have gone to jail for many things, I’ve been in detention centers since I was a kid, and I did a lot of bad things, but I DID NOT RAPE DESIREE WASHINGTON!”

 Tyson is a great storyteller, and he has one of the greatest stories to tell.
-He’s a funny man too, there were several points during the show where we all just burst out laughing as he shared tales with us.
+He’s also a funny man, there were several points during the show where the audience just burst out laughing as he shared tales with us.
 One of the most hilarious stories was when he was talking about Mitch Green and the many encounters he had with him.
-He spoke about Mitch riding a bike, and that story was hilarious.
-He also stated that Mitch was like a zombie, he would hit him, and hit him, and he kept coming back like a “night of the living dead” zombie.
-“I thought I might have killed him, then he rose up again”.
-Angel dust, what can I say, serious drugs.
-I’m smiling and grinning to myself at the memory of this story, it was absolutely hilarious.
+He spoke about Mitch riding a bike, and that story was genuinely hilarious.
+He also described Mitch as relentless, noting that no matter how hard he hit him, he kept coming back.
+The story touched on the impact of serious substance abuse and the unpredictable behavior it can produce.
+I’m smiling to myself at the memory of it, it was absolutely hilarious.

 As of this writing the show has about 9 days left on Broadway.
 I bought my tickets the night before, as soon as I found out it was open.
 There were only a few good seats left.
 If you are a fan of Mike Tyson, you have to see this show.
 Unfortunately all the “meet and greet” tickets were gone, but hey, you can try anyway.